Average Review: 4 (4.0)

 Comments:

-Part three of the four-part “Classroom Activities and Outcomes Survey” is featured here.
 The survey was originally developed by Patrick T. Terenzini,Carol L. Colbeck, Alberto F. Cabrera at the Center for the Study of Higher Education at Pennsylvania State University.
 The measure was developed as part of the evaluation of the Engineering Coalition of Schools for Excellence in Education and Leadership (ECSEL Coalition).
-Part three contains 24 questions that ask students to quantify the amount of progress they made in learning skills related to engineering or general scientific inquiry as a result of participating in a specific course or program.
-With some alteration, this survey could be adapted for use outside of engineering specific courses or programs.
-It is also suitable for the adult population in general.

 STEM Criteria